A greener bus fleet

-Since the end of 2017, more than 158 hybrid, biodiesel-electric buses have been running in our city streets.
+More than 550 hybrid buses have been running in our city streets

 Since the arrival of these new buses in 2016, our target of having a fleet of mostly hybrid buses has been officially launched, whereby also paving the way for electrification of the surface transit system.
 Recent announcements accelerate pace.